shaksternano/ShaksterNano/README.md

 add funny edits to images and animated GIFs.
 - [A Minecraft mod](https://github.com/ShaksterNano/Entranced) that adds enchantments.
 - [A 2D sidescroller game](https://github.com/ShaksterNano/NEA-Sidescroller-Game), my A-Level course project.
+- [Gatos](https://github.com/orgs/mondaylunch/repositories), university group project, which is a web-based system that enables the user to create block-based programs, similar to Scratch.

 I've also contributed to [a Minecraft mod](https://github.com/fox-lol/cats-plus) that adds cat related features.